whosonfirst/whosonfirst-intersections/README.md

 5. Geneate Voronoi polygons from the set of resulting points
 6. Clip polygons to a container Who's On First polygon (typically a locality)

+## Databases

+Something something something.
+Databases.
+Something something something.
+Schemas need to be written.
+Something something something.

+### Database A

+Database `A` is where source data is stored.
+It contains a `geom` field that is whatever `shp2pgsql` decides it needs and an arbitrary number of properties.

+### Database B

+Database `B` is where the union of line segments (for roads) derived from database `A` is stored.
+It contains three fields: a WOF ID representing the locality for roads; a street name; a `geom` field that is a `LineString`.

+### Database C

+Database `C` is where all the intersections derived from database `B` are stored.
+It contains four fields: a WOF ID representing the locality for each intersections; street name `X` and street name `Y` (the intersection); a `geom` field that is a `Point`.

+### Database D

+Database `D` is where all the Voronoi polygons derived from the points in database `C` are stored.
+It contains four fields: a WOF ID representing the locality for each intersections; street name `X` and street name `Y` (the intersection); a `geom` field that is a `Polygon`.

+_TBD: Whether database `D` contains only the raw Voronoi polygons or the clipped (to a WOF locality) polygons.
+Probably the latter._

 ## Example

 ### Setup